Performing Under Pressure

 Some athletes thrive on the feeling of pressure, whereas others crumble mentally and choke their brains out.
 Why?
 Experience, confidence, and beliefs play a vital role in how well an athlete will perform under pressure.

-Pressure is very specific to each athlete and his or her own beliefs and thoughts.
+The pressure is very specific to each athlete and his or her beliefs and thoughts.
 The athlete's beliefs are key here.
 However, one constant is that pressure makes athletes tense, afraid, and worried, which leads to performing tentatively or cautiously.
-Tentative play looks like choking to others who observing.
+The tentative play looks like choking to others who are observing.

 About the Author

-Dr. Patrick Cohn works with athletes and teams world wide from a variety of sport backgrounds.
-As the president and founder of Peak Performance Sports (Orlando, Florida), Dr. Cohn is dedicated to instilling confidence and composure, and teaching effective mental game skills to help athletes, teams and corporate professionals perform at maximum levels.
+Dr Patrick Cohn works with athletes and teams worldwide from a variety of sports backgrounds.
+As the president and founder of Peak Performance Sports (Orlando, Florida), Dr Cohn is dedicated to instilling confidence and composure and teaching practical mental game skills to help athletes, teams, and corporate professionals perform at maximum levels.
 Patrick can be contacted through his website at www.peaksports.com